joinpursuit/Pursuit-Core-iOS/units/unit03/lesson-12-hash-table/README.md

     buckets = Array<Bucket>(repeating: [], count: capacity)
   }

-  // after hashing the key we return the index if will be in using the mod of the buckets count private func index(forKey key: Key) -> Int {
+  // after hashing the key we return the index,
+  // here we will be using the mod of the buckets count to calculate the index private func index(forKey key: Key) -> Int {
     return abs(key.hashValue) % buckets.count
   }